missjody/loan_calculator/README.md

 ## Version 5

+* updated to a react app with next.js framework and express.js server

 *instructions for running on local machine*

 This application is not currently deployed.
 To test on your local machine: